Johannes Sasongko’s blog

 Creating a zip implementation for Node.js

 It has always bothered me that the Node.js standard library doesn’t provide an easy way to create ZIP files.
 What the standard library does have is an implementation of the Deflate algorithm, which is the compression scheme normally used in ZIP files.
-This means that the most complicated and performance-sensitive part of job has already been done for us, and all we need to do is add the wrapper.
+This means that the most complicated and performance-sensitive part of the job has already been done for us, and all we need to do is add the wrapper.
 So I decided to write it for fun: a ZIP implementation for Node.js that uses the standard library’s Deflate implementation.

 This post contains some (very unorganised) notes that document the trickier parts of this process.
 Even though my implementation only covers the compression side (zip, not unzip), some of these notes are applicable to the decompression side as well.